open-resources/dash_curriculum/tutorial/part5/chapter15.md

 ])
 ```

-Then, by adding the below line of code to the `app.py` file, we ensure that the 404 page does not show up as a link in the navbar.
+Then, by adding the below line of code to the `app.py` file, we ensured that the 404 page does not show up as a link in the navbar.

 `for page in dash.page_registry.values() if page["module"] != "pages.not_found_404"`

-Now, run the app, and try to type a fake name in the url to see the new 404 page displayed:
+Run the app and try to type a fake name in the url to see the 404 page displayed:

 ![app_structure](ch15_files/app_404_custom.gif)